SPT-3G D1: Axion Early Dark Energy with CMB experiments and DESI

 \section{Introduction}

 In recent months, three major datasets have been released that provide significant new constraints on cosmological parameters.
-These are SPT-3G's observations of the Main field taken during 2019 and 2020 (\sptlr{})~\citep[W. Quan et al., in preparation]{Camphuis_etal,MUSE}, the Atacama Cosmology Telescope's sixth data release (ACT-DR6)~\cite{ACTDR6_Maps,ACT_DR6_1,ACTDR6_Extended}, and the second release of the Dark Energy Spectroscopic Instrument (DESI-DR2)~\cite{desi2025,DESI}. \sptlr{} is the first in a series of SPT releases; following releases will improve the constraints even further~\cite{Prabhu_etal}.
-With this trio of datasets, the time is auspicious to revisit one of the most promising models to ease the Hubble tension: Axion Early Dark Energy (\EDE{})~\cite{EDE3,EDE2,EDE1,Ups_Downs_EDE}.
+These are the South Pole Telescope's third generation camera's (SPT-3G) observations of the main field taken during 2019 and 2020 (\sptlr{})~\cite{Camphuis_etal,MUSE,SPT_Maps_Paper} , the Atacama Cosmology Telescope's sixth data release (ACT-DR6)~\cite{ACTDR6_Maps,ACT_DR6_1,ACTDR6_Extended}, and the second release of the Dark Energy Spectroscopic Instrument (DESI-DR2)~\cite{desi2025,DESI}. \sptlr{} is the first in a series of SPT releases; following releases will improve the constraints even further~\cite{Prabhu_etal}.
+With this trio of datasets, the time is auspicious to revisit one of the most promising models to ease the Hubble tension: axion early dark energy (\EDE{})~\cite{EDE3,EDE2,EDE1,Ups_Downs_EDE}.